Corporate training case study

 During the first session, delegates spent a full day using the methodology’s tools and templates to practice on real-life projects in the Group.
 The objectives of this session were to coach participants to:

 - develop a consistent approach to project management across the Group;

 - understand the key phases and principles of project management; and

-- understand how to utilise a set of templates that everyone can use to scale up or down depending on the project.
+- understand how to utilize a set of templates that everyone could use to scale up or down depending on the project.